Freedom of Information

 Is there any Fee for an FOI request?

 The Surrey Police Board only handles FOI requests for records held by the Surrey Police Board.
 Please be advised the Surrey Police Board does not have access to police records.
-Please contact the Surrey RCMP Disclosure Unit at 604-599-7730 or email them at firstname.lastname@example.org regarding access to the requested records.
+If you wish to access Surrey Police Service records, refer to the Surrey Police Service Freedom of Information page.
+To request RCMP police records, submit your request to the Access to Information and Privacy (ATIP) Online.
+To contact the Surrey RCMP directly, please call 604-599-0502.

 What to do if you have a concern about the way your request for information was handled or processed